The 3D kinetic Couette flow via the Boltzmann equation in the diffusive limit: Introduction

 In the proof we employ several key ingredients and ideas, outlined as follows. \begin{itemize} \item Initially, inspired by the prior works of the first two authors and their collaborator \cite{DL-2020, DLY-2021}, we have introduced a refined Caflisch decomposition \cite{Caf80} to address the velocity growth induced by the shear force:

-However, in contrast to \cite{DL-2020, DLY-2021}, the distinction lies in the careful designation of the equations satisfied by the two components, $f_{R,1}$ and $f_{R,2}$.
+However, in contrast to \cite{DL-2020, DLY-2021}, in this work we are required to more carefully select the equations satisfied by the two components, $f_{R,1}$ and $f_{R,2}$.
 To obtain higher-order $\eps$-estimates for the first component $f_{R,1}$, the macroscopic and microscopic parts of the second component $f_{R,2}$ are separated into distinct equations, leveraging the higher-order estimates enjoyed by the microscopic part.
 Furthermore, the assignment of nonlinear terms, boundary conditions, and initial data is carefully crafted to derive the critical estimates:

-These estimates are critical due to the following inequality:
+These estimates are critical in the power of $\eps$ because of to the following inequalities:

 and